Celil6p/food-delivery-app/README.md

 Related documentation is [here]{https://nextjs.org/docs/app/building-your-application/routing/route-groups}.

 For example, `(login)` in our directory signifies an optional segment for the login route.

-The project is organized into distinct directories:

-- `app/(login)`: Login functionality related files.
-- `app/(main)`: Main interface components and pages.
-- `app/(navigation)`: Navigation components like the navbar and hamburger menu.

-Each directory includes a `layout.tsx` for defining the layout of that section.

 ### Login Directory